Skip to main content

 Result: Automated monthly compliance reporting with alerts for non-compliant systems.

-Scenario: Quarterly DR tests require removing and reinstalling agents to simulate disaster scenarios.
+Scenario: Quarterly DR tests require removing and reinstalling agents to verify you can recover from a complete loss.

 # DR Test: Backup, remove, and restore agent configurations